-Latest edition of the Quarterly Pivot offers insights on what’s ahead for managed services, mergers and acquisitions, virtual care, data analytics, and EHRs
+The latest edition of the Quarterly Pivot provides insight into 2021 Q2 trends, as well as what’s ahead for managed services, mergers and acquisitions, virtual care, data analytics, and EHRs.

 NASHVILLE, TENN.
 APRIL 07, 2021 — In keeping with its dedication to remaining ahead of developing trends in healthcare, Pivot Point Consulting, 2020 Best in KLAS Overall IT Services Firm and a healthcare IT consulting leader, today released the latest edition of its Quarterly Pivot report.
 This new report, which examines trends that will affect providers and payers in Q2 of 2021, offers insights on diverse topics including managed services, mergers and acquisitions, virtual care, data analytics, and electronic health records (EHRs).

 “The last 12 months have been some of the most tumultuous in recent history, especially in the healthcare industry,” said Rachel Marano, Pivot Point Consulting Managing Partner and Co-Founder.
 “Many segments of the sector have seen 5-10 years’ worth of changes implemented in that time and are struggling to determine what is next.
 Our intention with this report is to offer proven, evidence-based guidance to help healthcare IT leaders make better, more-informed decisions that will help them bring some welcome stability to their organizations and help them plan for the future.”